SerpentSecOps/py_ai_api_server/README.md

 This API server exposes a RESTful interface for local LLM (Large Language Model) inference using **FastAPI** and **llama-cpp-python**.
 You can write applications in any language that can make HTTP requests (Python, JavaScript, cURL, etc.).

-> **Note:** GitHub README files render **Markdown**, not raw HTML.
-While limited inline HTML is supported, it’s best practice to stick to Markdown for compatibility.

 ---

 ## 1. Start the Server